turtlemonvh/tnnlr/README.md

 - Option to load whole sets of tunnels at a time easily, via file select in browser
 - Less ugly code
 - Less ugly UI
-- command line interface
+- Command line interface
-- poll in the background and keep tunnels open
+- Poll in the background and keep tunnels open
+- Kill runnels on shutdown